campusrover/labnotebook2/docs/lab-robots/branbot/assembly-tutorial.md

     </kbd>
 </p>

-### Connect the Battery to the Charlie Board's Screw Terminal
+### Connect the Battery to the Charlie Board Screw Terminal

 1. Part: Battery Power Cable